 We source parts and components for our business from various suppliers around the world.
-Disruptions to our supply chain and business operations, or to our suppliers' or customers' supply chains and business operations, could have adverse effects on our ability to provide aftermarket support and services.
+Global supply chain and labor markets are continuing to experience high levels of disruption, causing significant materials and parts shortages, as well as delivery delays, labor shortages, distribution issues, energy cost increases and price increases.
+Current geopolitical conditions, including sanctions and other trade restrictive actions and strained intercountry relations, are contributing to these issues.
+These issues could lead to significant supplier performance failures and delays.
+Disruptions to our supply chain and business operations, or to our suppliers' supply chains and business operations, could have adverse effects on our ability to provide aftermarket support and services to our customers.